 Align the two halves of the kiln stand and attach them together using the screws, nuts, and lock washers supplied.
-Place the black plastic stand feet on the stand legs.
-Place the kiln on top of the stand making sure it is centered.
 Attach the lid brace to the lid using the thumbscrew which is shipped screwed into the left side of the lid.
-Lastly insert the porcelain peep plug into the side of the kiln.
+Lastly insert the porcelain viewing plug into the side of the kiln.